-The information below explains the rights and responsibilities of students with disabilities as well as the obligations TTUHSC-EP has to provide academic adjustments, auxiliary aids, and/or services.
-Each student receiving academic adjustments, auxiliary aids, and/or services through the DSS is required to sign a Student Agreement, which outlines his/her responsibilities for receiving academic adjustments.
+The information below explains the rights and responsibilities of students with disabilities as well as the obligations TTUHSC EI Paso has to provide academic adjustments, auxiliary aids, and/or services.
+Each student receiving academic adjustments, auxiliary aids, and/or services through the OAS is required to sign a Student Agreement as part of the online Accommodations Request Form, which outlines his/her responsibilities for receiving academic adjustments.

-Students with Disabilities have a RIGHT to:
+Students with disabilities have a RIGHT to:

-- Equal access to courses, programs, services, and activities offered through TTUHSC-EP; - Confidentiality of all information pertaining to the individual's disability, except as disclosures are necessary to provide accommodation or are required or permitted by law; - Accessible formats of information if reasonably available; - Equal opportunity to learn through reasonable accommodations, academic adjustments, and/or auxiliary aids and services.
+- Equal access to courses, programs, services, and activities offered through TTUHSC El Paso; - Confidentiality of all information pertaining to the individual's disability, except as disclosures are necessary to provide accommodation or are required or permitted by law; - Accessible formats of information if reasonably available; - Equal opportunity to learn through reasonable accommodations, academic adjustments, and/or auxiliary aids and services.

-Students with Disabilities have a RESPONSIBILITY to:
+Students with disabilities have a RESPONSIBILITY to:

-- Meet qualifications and maintain essential institutional technical standards for courses, services and activities. - To self-disclose as an individual with a disability when an academic adjustment, auxiliary aids and/or service is needed. - To follow published procedures and seek information, counsel, and assistance in a timely manner to request accommodations and services. - Complete and submit the "Self-Disclosure and Accommodation Request Forms" to DSS. - Provide recent documentation from an appropriate professional detailing how a student's disability limits participation in courses, programs, services, or activities and provides support for each accommodation request. - Discuss the accommodation(s) with the instructor during the first week of class or rotation and/or within one week of being granted the accommodation. - Inform DSS if the student elects not to use an approved accommodation.
+- Meet qualifications and maintain essential institutional technical standards for courses, services and activities. - To self-disclose as an individual with a disability when an academic adjustment, auxiliary aids and/or service is needed. - To follow published procedures and seek information, counsel, and assistance in a timely manner to request accommodations and services. - Complete and submit the "Accommodation Intake Request Form" to OAS. - Provide recent documentation from an appropriate professional detailing how a student's disability limits participation in courses, programs, services, or activities and provides support for each accommodation request. - Discuss the accommodation(s) with the instructor during the first week of class or rotation and/or within one week of being granted the accommodation. - Inform OAS if the student elects not to use an approved accommodation.
 An "Accommodation Waiver" form will need to be completed. - Renew accommodations each semester (GGHSON, GSBS) or year (PLFSOM).
-A "Renewal of Accommodations" form will need to be completed each semester/year that the student wishes to continue accommodations. - Promptly inform the DSS Disability Director of any problems with the manner in which an accommodation(s) is being provided.
+A "Renewal of Accommodations" form will need to be completed each semester/year that the student wishes to continue accommodations. - Promptly inform the Manager of Accessibility & Student Advocacy of any problems with the manner in which an accommodation(s) is being provided.